PsycheFoundation/psyche/psyche-book/src/development/python.md

   --python
 ```

-Alternatively, you can enter the shell with
+Alternatively, you _could_ enter the shell with

 ```bash
 nix develop .#dev-python
 ```

-but this is likely to be a footgun as it's easy to forget to exit and re-enter the shell.
+but **this is likely to be a footgun** as it's easy to forget to exit and re-enter the shell.

 ## Architecture